Admission Requirements for Psychology Programs

 Students may enter the Psychology programs after their first year at Western.

-Students need to have a Grade 12 Mathematics course (Advanced Functions, Calculus and Vectors, or Mathematics of Data Management) in order to take the 1.0 first-year course in Mathematics.
+Students need to have a Grade 12 Mathematics course (at least one of MHF4U Advanced Functions, MCV4U Calculus and Vectors, or MDM4U Mathematics of Data Management) in order to take the 1.0 first-year university courses in Mathematics.

-Admission to the Honors programs is competitive.
-From Year 1 to Year 2, admission decisions are based on the average mark received in 3.0 first-year courses, including Introductory Psychology, the two math courses, and the next highest grade(s).
-Admission to the Honors programs in subsequent years is based on the averaged mark received in the last 10.0 courses (Introductory Psychology and the math courses must have been completed).
-Because these are limited enrollment programs, the minimum average for entry (70%) will not be sufficient for entry.
-Students must maintain a minimum average of 70% to progress in the Honors programs.
+Admission to the Psychology Major or Minor modules is not competitive, however admission to the Honors Specialization programs is limited and therefore competitive.
+From Year 1 to Year 2, admission decisions for the Psychology Honor Specialization modules are based on the average mark received in 3.0 first-year courses, including Introductory Psychology, the two math courses (please see the Official Western Calendar for the complete details).
+Admission to the Honors programs in subsequent years is based on the averaged mark received in the last 10.0 courses (Introductory Psychology and the math courses must have been completed, and if a student wants to enter a Psychology Honors Specialization B.Sc., there are additional first year university science courses - see calendar).
+However, because these are limited enrollment programs, the minimum average for entry as listed in the Western Calendar (75%) is not sufficient.
+The current cut-off average for the Psychology Honors Specialization modules is 79%.
+Once a student is in an Honors Specialization module they must maintain a minimum modular average of 75% to progress in the Honors Specialization programs.

 A mark of 60% or higher in Introductory Psychology is required for admission to and progression in the Psychology Major and Minor programs.